 Our Grade 4, 5 and 6 students have an opportunity to join the Stettler Elementary School Show Choir.
 This program runs at recesses and after school.
 The Show Choir performs at the Stettler & District Music Festival as well as other occasions in the community such as Festival of Lights.

 - Ski and Snowboard Sessions

 - Usually three times a year the grade 4, 5 and 6 students are given the opportunity to ski or snowboard at Canyon Ski Hill.
 These sessions run in January and February.
 The students leave the school at 2:30pm and return at approximately 9:00pm and are bussed to the ski hill in Red Deer.
-Mr. Lee looks after this project.
+Mr. Thibeau looks after this project.

 - Student Led Clubs